ml-struct-bio/cryodrgn/README.md

 ### 6. Analysis of results

 Once the model has finished training, the output directory will contain a configuration file `config.pkl`, neural network weights `weights.pkl`, image poses (if performing pose sgd) `pose.pkl`, and the predicted latent encoding for each image `z.pkl`.
+There is also a `run.log` file containing the average loss for each epoch which can be used to plot the learning curve for model training.

 To analyze and visualize the learned latent space, use the scripts in the `utils/analysis` subdirectory.